| THE

 surgery to the rig.
 Maybe that CAA RF had got into places it

+shouldn't.
 Fortunately for us, although the transceive outlet of the

 transverter was dead on receive the auxiliary RX-only port was fine so